Skip to main content

 Update the agency enterprise identity management policies to include digital worker identity management.

-● Verifying digital worker security and non-functional requirements
+• Digital worker security and non-functional requirements verification

 1.2 Score Risk Impact

-A risk score is calculated across six factors based on worker autonomy, content handled, type of access, and privileges required.
+Risk impact requires calculation of a risk score across six factors, based on worker autonomy, content handled, type of access, and privileges required.

 Each factor has an associated score, and the sum of these six-factor scores is the overall impact score.
 If multiple criteria within a factor apply to a digital worker, agencies should select the criterion with the highest score.

-Factors: score each factor based on the most applicable scenario Score
+Score each factor based on the most applicable scenario

 ● Attended 0